SyncfusionExamples/connecting-databases-javascript-grid/Binding MySQL database using UrlAdaptor/README.md

 2. Replace the connected database's connection string in the `GridController.cs` file.

-3. In the Angular client project, open `app.component.ts` and replace the port number in the API URL where it says `xxxx` with the actual backend server port.
+3. In the JavaScript client project, open `js/index.js` and replace the port number in the API URL where it says `xxxx` with the actual backend server port.

 4. Navigate to the client project folder and run the following command: